AlexMercedCoder/tutorialblog/content/blog/2021/10/my_first_react_app_2021_to_react_app/index.md

 ### There are some rules when it comes to JSX:

 1. There can only be ONE top level tag
-2. when designating a class, you must "className" not "class" `<div className="container">`
+2. when designating a class, you must use "className" not "class" `<div className="container">`
-3. Variables containing numbers/booleans/strings/jsx/js expressions can be inserted using curly brackets in jsx like so `<h1>{someVariable}</h1>`
+3. Variables containing numbers/booleans/strings/jsx/arrays of jsx/js expressions can be inserted using curly brackets in jsx like so `<h1>{someVariable}</h1>` (arrays and objects can't be injected this way)
 4. all normal css or html attributes in JSX are now camelCase `<div style={{backgroundColor: "yellow"}} onClick={someFunction}>`
-5. What would normally be the onInput event on inputs is not the onChange event
+5. What would normally be the onInput event on inputs is now the onChange event

 ## See the default react page